-The National Wildlife Refuge System is a series of lands and waters owned and managed by the U.S. Fish and Wildlife Service.
 Wildlife conservation is at the heart of the refuge system.
-It drives everything we do from the purpose a refuge is established, to the recreational activities offered there, to the resource management tools we use.
-Selecting the right tools helps us ensure the survival of local plants and animals and helps fulfill the purpose of the refuge.
+It drives everything we do from the purpose our refuge was established for, to the recreational activities offered here, to the resource management tools we use.
+Selecting the right tools helps us ensure the survival of plants and animals that utilize the refuge.
 The refuge's primarily conservation tool is the use of moist soil management to provide several thousand acres of habitat for migratory birds.

 Management and Conservation

 Considering the life history of our priority species and the effects of human alteration of lands surrounding Two Rivers, we manage habitat using a variety of techniques and evaluate our efforts by conducing wildlife and vegetation surveys.

 The installation of locks and dams in the Mississippi and Illinois rivers during the mid-1900’s made commercial shipment of goods possible by minimizing major water level fluctuations that historically made navigating these rivers virtually impossible.
 The influx of boat traffic along the rivers resulted in urban centers like St. Louis just 20 miles south of the confluence of the Illinois and Mississippi rivers and 6 miles from the confluence of the Missouri and Mississippi rivers.
 Water levels in these rivers can now be controlled with the locks and dams, with the stretch of river between two locks and dams named after the lock and dam on its downstream border.